lifedox/granular-configuration-language/doc-spec/plugins.md

 - Defines the laziness of tags and the required positional parameters
   - `value`'s type is determined by [Tag Type Decorator](#tag-type-decorator).
-- There are five options (these are all possible options).
+- There are five options (these are all the possible options).
   - These make the tag lazy, so the Tag Logic runs at Fetch.
     - {py:func}`.as_lazy`
       - _Positional Parameters_ - `(value: ... )`